Vaishnavi8507/Pathfinding_Visualizer/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a Flutter Visual Application for PathFinding Algorithms which includes:
+1- Dijkstra's Algorithm
+2- A* Algorithm
+3- BFS, DFS Algorithm
+4- Drunk Algorithm

 A few resources to get you started if this is your first Flutter project: